 As I interact with more and more women, I recognize that we must go beyond talking only about sexual morality, but we must also address sexual maturity.
 Following God’s design for our sexuality isn’t just about our behavior conforming to a certain moral code.
 Maturity means surrendering our wounds, our questions and our confusion to an unchanging, all-wise God who is able to bring healing and redemption.
 As our hearts change, so eventually will our behavior.
 We are all on this journey with a long way to go.
 That’s called discipleship.

 Although I am grieved by her conclusion, I am grateful that Linda Kay Klein has sounded the alarm.
 We must do better in representing the heart of Jesus as we present God’s design for sexuality.

 Where do we start?
 How do we know and communicate God’s design?
-Check out Dr. Juli Slattery’s newest book, Rethinking Sexuality.
+Check out Dr. Juli Slattery’s book, Rethinking Sexuality.